UTTLESFORD DISTRICT COUNCIL

 After delays, the new "Mountfitchet Exchange", Library and Parish Council offices, will be open to our village community and residents of neighbouring Parishes.
 It is with great relief to know that Essex County Council has agreed to honour its 10-year commitment of supporting the Library service to this new venture.
 It will also mean that all our residents will have direct access to Parish Council staff which will promote greater understanding and speedier resolution to issues raised.

 With the planning issues behind us the new Health Centre opened its doors in October 2016.
 The new Dental Practice opened at the same time and already has acquired a large client base.
-An application for a new Pharmacy in the building has now been made.

 The new Mini-roundabout at the bottom of Chapel Hill is coping with the demands of traffic very well.
 However, the positioning of the its core has caused some dangerous incidents.

 The construction of a Pedestrian crossing in Lower Street has yet to be started.

 The MAG Group, who own Stansted Airport has been granted licence to increase its passenger numbers from the existing 35 million passengers per annum, (Mppa), to 43.5Mppa.
 It is also believed, it will be seeking planning permission to develop 37 hectares land on the North side of the Airport for industrial purposes.

 It has, in association with Harlow College of Further Education, established a College which will focus on developing skills associated with the airport operations, retail and aircraft engineering.